8 habits that promote good mental health in children

 2. Don’t snack between meals

-The best way to stop children hankering after chocolate biscuits and crisps between meals is to not eat them yourself.
+Evidence is mounting that shows a link between sugar and poor mental health in adult life.
+Protect your children early on by teaching them to grab healthy snacks between meals.
+The best way to stop children hankering after chocolate biscuits and crisps is to not eat them yourself.
 Research shows that children’s eating habits mimic those of their parents.
-So if snacks aren’t part of a family routine, your children won’t crave them and they’ll burn up their own body’s energy reserves instead.
+So, if sugary snacks aren’t part of a family routine, your children won’t crave them.
+This not only supports healthy eating habits, but also aids good mental health.

 3. See green

 It’s a scientific fact – nature is good for you.
-Scientists in Japan found that a 15-minute walk in the woods led to a 16% decrease in stress hormones and a 2% drop in blood pressure.
-Make sure your children are connected to nature by making it fun: hunt for minibeasts, jump in muddy puddles and see who can catch the most falling leaves.
+Make sure your children are connected to nature by making garden time, or your daily exercise, fun: hunt for minibeasts, jump in muddy puddles and see who can catch the most falling leaves.

 4. Sleep well

-Six out of ten children in the UK are getting less than the 10 to 12 hours of sleep a night they need and that’s leading to concentration issues at school, poor health and more bad moods than there should be.
-Take all TVs and tablets out of bedrooms and install a bedtime routine: no screens for at least an hour before bed, a bath, teeth-brushing and then reading until lights out – either with you or by themselves.
+Six out of ten children in the UK are getting less than the 10 to 12 hours of sleep a night they need which is leading to concentration issues, poor mental health and more bad moods than there should be.
+Take all TVs and tablets out of bedrooms and instill a bedtime routine: no screens for at least an hour before bed, a bath, teeth-brushing and then reading until lights out – either with you or by themselves.